andrewchristop/PurWho/README.md

 # PurWho

-Ever wonder if the person you see in one class is the same person in one of your other classes?
+Ever wonder if the person you see in one class is the same person in another?
 Do not fret because PurWho has got your back

 PurWho is a simple Python script that parses the BrightSpace class email directory to look for commonalities across two classes.
-In other words, it checks to see if a person/persons in one class is the same in another.

 Below are the steps to get started:
 1. Log in to BrightSpace